Wyver-Solutions/wyver-solutions/_posts/2017-01-24-questions-for-vendors.md

 ## General

-### What makes you different from vendors x,y & z?
+### What makes you different from vendors x, y & z?

 Sales people will love you for this, as it gives them a chance to talk about their Unique Selling Point (assuming they've thought about it of course!)